JoDaTan/JoDaTan/README.md

-# Welcome to My Data Analyst Journey 📊
+# Fee Fi Fo Fum.
+I smell the blood of a visitor 📊

 Hello there!
 I'm Jonathan Daniel and I am passionate about data analysis, and constantly improving my skills in this exciting field.
 This GitHub repository serves as a record of my journey as a data analyst, showcasing my progress, projects, and the skills I acquire along the way.